The Best Home Barista Espresso Machine & Grinder Setups

 Check Price - Shop Coffee

-The late 90s was the time that prosumer or home barista espresso coffee machines were beginning to come to the market, and the original Nuova Simonelli Oscar was released in 1999, the same year as the Rancilio Silvia.
+The late 90s was the time that prosumer or home barista espresso machines were beginning to come to the market, and the original Nuova Simonelli Oscar was released in 1999, the same year as the Rancilio Silvia.

 The successor to the popular Oscar, imaginatively named “Oscar 2” is much improved aesthetically, and has some improvements internally too.